How to Give Digital Signage a Run for Your Money…(and Measure Marketing ROI)

 You can also check out this article by the Content Marketing Institute here to read more about measuring the effectiveness of your content strategy.

-Measuring and assessing marketing ROI is important, and is admittedly one of the biggest challenges for marketers today.
+Measuring and assessing marketing and particularly digital signage ROI is important, and is admittedly one of the biggest challenges for marketers today.
 This is why it’s important for marketing teams to strategize and measure performance metrics accordingly.
 Gone are the days when organizations throw away time, energy, and hard-earned money on marketing campaigns.
 The flexibility and convenience of today’s technology gives us the ability to measure returns, and make better decisions about what works and what doesn’t, and adjust our strategies accordingly…boosting our overall return.

 Visit here to read more about some additional marketing challenges, and how digital signage can help.